Kilarin/beanstalk/ReadMe.md

 Beanstalks were designed with Fractured in mind, but they could work just fine in any world.
 They are very customizable, and even if your world isn't based on a layered design, you could still use beanstalks and just have one layer of them that reaches all the way to the top of the minetest cube.

-Depending on how you set up the beanstalk-values.conf file, there are literally billions of possible beanstalks.
+Depending on how you set up the beanstalk_values.conf file, there are literally billions of possible beanstalks.

-The beanstalk-values.conf file looks like this:
+The beanstalk_values.conf file looks like this:

 ```
 beanstalk_level=1